RaVeR76/BubbleBobbleBonkers/README.md

 #### User Story : I want to feel that I have a friend or friends on the other side of the screen .... awwww !

 * **Plan**
+Create an introduction page that welcomes the user & asks them to input their game name.
+I will store this as a variable & use it to allow that feeling of loving interaction :)
+I want the user to feel welcome anytime & maybe feel a little nostalgic, if they were born in the 70s, as the 80s would've been the start of the arcade gaming world.
+The chances are the user played the original Bubble Bobble so a flood of childhood memories could come flowing back ..... it's all about the memories :)
+I also want the user to feel they are interacting with Bob & Bub by adding good vibes comments but using their game name too .... to address them.

 * **Implementation**